appletonbrian/EC601-HW1-AppCao/README.md

 - Git version 2.7.4 or later

 ### Terminal commands to download and run this software
-Clone this repository to your maching using SSH:
+Clone this repository to your machine using SSH:
 ```
 $ git clone git@github.com:appletonbrian/EC601-HW1-AppCao.git
 ```